RedisLabs/geo.lua/README.md

 Perform cylinder-bound search.

 #### [TBD] GEOZCYLINDERBYMEMBER
-Perform cylinder-bound search by member (20-characters command!).
+Perform cylinder-bound search by member (a 20 characters command!).

 #### [TBD] GEOZSPHERE
 Useful for directing air traffic and impact research (bombs, comets).

 #### [TBD] GEOZCONE
-Good for comparing UFO sightings vis a vis cow abduction data.
+Good for comparing :alien: sightings vis a vis :cow: abduction data.

 ### Motility
 Storing each member's vector in an additional hash data structure, where the field is the member's name and the value is the serialized vector (bearing & velocity).